 Source: CT Department of Public Health, 2022

-According to the 2020 American Community Survey, females are more likely to have health insurance coverage than males in Connecticut.
+According to the 2021 American Community Survey, females are more likely to have health insurance coverage than males in Connecticut.
 Young adults (age group 26-34) have higher rates of uninsured population among all age groups for many geographies within the state.

-Source: 2020 American Community Survey, 5-year estimates, table B27001
+Source: ACS 2021 5-year estimates, table B27001

 The pie chart on the left shows the share of females aged 15-50 who gave birth in the past 12 months and the pie chart on the right shows their marital status.
 Now married includes women who are separated whose spouses are absent.
 Unmarried includes women who are divorced, widowed, or have never been married.

-Source: 2020 American Community Survey, 5-year estimates, table B13002 (+ subtables B through I)
+Source: ACS 2021 5-year estimates, table B13002 (including subtables B through I)

 Maternal mortality is the number of deaths from any cause related to pregnancy and its management